gauthma/LaTeX/docs/README.md

 $ sh setup.sh [cv, letter, llncs, presentation, report, standalone]
 ```

-In the last command, if you tab completion (as the argument has the same name of the `\*.tex` file, minus extension), either the final dot or the whole extension will also be "completed"; this is ok, the script will filter it (i.e. work correctly even with the ending and/or extension).
+In the last command, if you tab-complete (as the argument has the same name of the `\*.tex` file, minus extension), either the final dot or the whole extension will also be "completed"; this is ok, the script will filter it (i.e. work correctly even with the ending dot and/or extension).

 The `setup.sh` script will patch `CompileTeX.sh` and set `name` to the *main file*'s name.
-It will also **remove the .git folder**, in addition to any undeeded files, depending on the value of its argument.
+It will also **remove the .git folder**, in addition to any unneeded files, depending on the value of its argument.
 E.g. if argument is `cv`, then it will remove `report.*`, `letter.*`, etc.

 **Warning**: the script requires **GNU sed** to edit the `CompileTeX.sh`; if you don't have it, then comment that line and edit the `CompileTeX.sh` manually.